 Your stock of drinks takes up a lot of space on a boat even before you put them in the refrigerator or cooler.
-In six years of living in the tropics, where we went through a LOT of drinks, I learned a few things about storing drinks:
+In six years of living in the tropics, where we went through a LOT of drinks, I learned a few things about storing drinks on a boat.

 Pop and beer cans are generally very thin outside the US (and sometimes in the US).
 Just the cans rubbing against each other or tiny drops of salt water — maybe from when you brought them on board — can make tiny pinholes in the cans.
 Combat this in three ways: